- field (n.)

 - field (v.)

 - "to go out to fight," 16c., from field (n.) in the specific sense of "battlefield" (Old English).
-The meaning "to stop and return the ball" is first recorded 1823, originally in cricket; figurative sense is from 1902.
+The sports meaning "to stop and return the ball" is first recorded 1823, originally in cricket; figurative sense of this is from 1902.
 Related: Fielded; fielding.